This accessibility statement applies to StrathApp v4.5.3, released Tuesday 27 January 2026.

 AbilityNet has advice on making your device easier to use if you have a disability.

-How Accessible this Mobile App is:
+How accessible this application is:

 We know some parts of StrathApp aren’t fully accessible:

-Feedback and Contact Information
+Feedback and contact information

-If you need information on this website in a different format, like accessible PDF, large print, easy read, audio recording or braille, please email help
+We’re always looking to improve the accessibility of StrathApp and our services.
+Please contact us if you find any problems not listed on this page, you think we’re not meeting accessibility requirements, or if you need information on this website in a different format, like accessible PDF, large print, easy read, audio recording or braille:

 Enforcement procedure